Wat Pathum Khongkha

 It is an ancient temple since Ayutthaya period.
 Until the early Rattanakosin period corresponding to the King Rama I's reign.
 The King's younger brother Prince Maha Sura Singhanat renovated the entire monastery as a merit making dedicated to his father Mr. Thongdee and renamed the temple to Wat Pathum Khongkha (temple of lotuses in water).
 Its formerly named as Wat Sampheng according to its location Sampheng, the Chinese and commercial quarters since those days.

 Background

-This temple used to be a execution ground of Prince Kraisorn, who committed a rebellion against King Rama III.
+This temple was the execution ground of Prince Kraisorn, who committed a rebellion against King Rama III.
 He was executed by beating with sandalwood cudgel at the back of the neck on a stone, which was the execution of royal family member according to ancient traditions.
 At present, this stone is still preserved in the temple.
 The khlong (canal) in front of the temple was a holy site as the ashes of cremated members of the royal family and the royal white elephants are scattered here.